Photo: Michael White Photography

 Phil McAuliffe (he/him) is a Dad, a partner, a son, an uncle, a cousin, a friend and a plane-nerd.
 He loves to have real conversations over a good coffee.

-Phil realised that he was lonely as he entered middle-age.
+Phil realised that he was lonely as he entered midlife.
 He had a loving family and a prestigious job surrounded by privilege.
 It didn't make him immune to loneliness.

-Phil initially found it tough to find information and support for the loneliness he was feeling.
-He got help and he got curious about loneliness.
-He's created spaces for other humans to engage on the topic without loneliness' stigma.
+Phil initially found it tough to find useful and relatable information and support for the loneliness he was feeling.
+He got help and then got curious about loneliness and the importance of human connection.

-Phil starts and leads conversations that de-stigmatise loneliness and promote authentic connection - the kind of connection that every human needs and deserves.
-He leads these conversations in the media, at conferences and workplaces.
+Phil starts and leads conversations that promote authentic connection and de-stigmatise loneliness.
+He leads these conversations in the media, at conferences, in workplaces and in governments.

 professional